mathewpareles/TIs-And-Superconductivity/README.md

 </p>

-You can accurately calculate the Energy Spectrum of the material by using Perturbation Theory.
-Here's a diagram of some of the resulting matrices:
+We accurately calculate the Energy Spectrum of the material by using Perturbation Theory.
+Here are some of the resulting matrices:

 <p align="center">
 <img src="/images/12.png" alt="matrices" width="500"/>
 </p>

-These calculations give evidence that rotationally symmetric materials might make good superconductors, but it would take a lot of work to actually grow the material and verify this.
+Although rotationally symmetric Topological Insulators might make good superconductors, they are experimentally difficult to grow.